 North Carolina Outward Bound School c/o Staff Recruitment Manager 2582 Riceville Road Asheville, NC 28805

-All applications and letters of interest for the Spring 2019 Hearst Fellowship must be received by January 15th, 2019.
-The dates of the spring 2019 Outdoor Educators Course are March 9 - April 29, 2019.
+All applications and letters of interest for the Fall 2019 Hearst Fellowship must be received by August 15, 2019.
+The dates of the Fall 2019 Outdoor Educators Course are September 4 - October 23, 2019.

 Outward Bound’s longstanding commitment to Inclusion and Diversity is communicated as “valuing and working to create communities representative of our society that support and respect differences.”
 The diversity of the North Carolina Outward Bound School’s staff influences its organizational strength and connection to the students we serve.
 We recognize that minorities, especially of Hispanic, African American, and Native American backgrounds, have been traditionally under-represented in outdoor education.
 The North Carolina Outward Bound School seeks to address the financial barriers to access that contribute to this complex issue of under-representation via the Hearst Scholarship.